 7.2.1.2.1 Beamforming equations

 An alternative to a single-user MIMO (a.k.a. point-to-point MIMO) system is MU-MIMO in which an antenna array at the mobile base station simultaneously serves a multiplicity of autonomous user equipments (UEs).
 These UEs can be single-antenna devices, in which case the multiplexing throughput gains of the MU-MIMO system are shared among the different UEs.
 A MU-MIMO system is more tolerant of the propagation environments than a single-user MIMO system.
 For instance, under line-of-sight dominant propagation conditions (implying strong levels of correlation across user channels), the multiplexing gains can disappear for a single-user MIMO system but are retained in the MU-MIMO case provided that the angular separation of the user equipments exceeds the Rayleigh resolution of the array.
 The co scheduled UEs should lie in uncorrelated or weakly correlated positions.
-Considering the propagation conditions, , in dominant non-line-of-sight conditions, the multiplexing gains are naturally also retained for the MU-MIMO system.
+Considering the propagation conditions in dominant non-line-of-sight conditions, the multiplexing gains are naturally also retained for the MU-MIMO system.
 Keeping this in mind, it is worth noting that irrespective of the propagation conditions, the conclusions from standard MU-MIMO techniques like ZF and MMSE to serve multiple user equipments remain consistent.
 To this end, where necessary, we will assume the existence of a given propagation environment coupled with the appropriate model for generating the propagation channel impulse responses, without specifying or recommending a particular propagation model.

 When the mobile base station employs multiuser spatial beamforming techniques like ZF, the antenna array produces spatial nulls in the direction of undesired users.
 Hence, assuming rank-1 transmission (in 3GPP terminology), if there are K users, then the array forms K analog beams towards the K users where retrieval of the single data streams will occur.
 Each of the K beams is given by the composite array radiation pattern, as given in Table 7.2.3-1.
 Yet the separation of users via analog beamforming (BF) alone is not adequate to sufficiently separate the K users signals.
 To do this, it is preferable to have the users adequately separated say in the azimuth.
 Spatial beamforming techniques are used in combination with analog beamforming.
 This will result in nulls in the undesired direction(s).